Selective Expert Guidance for Effective and Diverse Exploration in Reinforcement Learning of LLMs: MENTOR: Mixed-policy Expert Navigation for Token-level Optimization of Reasoning

 \subsection{Mixed-policy Rollout}

+Existing expert-guided methods, in order to obtain reasoning trajectories beyond the capability of the base model, typically sample full trajectories from the expert model $\pi^*$, where every token is generated according to $y_t \sim \pi^*(\cdot \mid q, y_{<t})$, and the base model is then trained to imitate each token in this expert-generated trajectory equally.

-Tokens contribute unequally to reasoning trajectories~\citep{wang2025beyond}. some (e.g., high-entropy tokens) determine critical decision forks, while others only serve as deterministic following.
+However, recent studies show that tokens contribute unequally to reasoning trajectories~\citep{wang2025beyond}. some (e.g., high-entropy tokens) determine critical decision forks, while others only serve as deterministic following.
 The latter often vary across models in stylistic ways, but such differences have little impact on reasoning process.
 Entire expert trajectories inevitably contain many of these low-impact tokens, which distract the model from learning the key reasoning decisions.
 To mitigate this problem, we introduce expert guidance only where it is truly needed.

 \textbf{Definition 3.1} (Mixed-policy Distribution) At each decoding step $t$, we define a token-level mixed-policy distribution that interpolates between the on-policy distribution $\pi_\theta$ and the expert distribution $\pi^*$.
 The expert distribution $\pi^*$ is derived from a stronger reference model with the same vocabulary $\mathcal{V}$, such as a larger model or a domain-adapted model~\citep{du2024think}.
 Formally, given question $q$ and prefix $y_{<t}$, the sampling distribution for token $y_t$ is: